-Developed by Zachtronics, usually known for pretty niche titles like TIS-100 or SHENZEN I/O, this is their first “adventure” game designed by newcomer Matt Burns.
+Developed by Zachtronics, a studio known for pretty niche titles like TIS-100 or SHENZEN I/O, this is their first “adventure” game designed by newcomer Matt Burns.
 Inspired by his experience with crunch culture while working in several game studios and the whole Seattle tech industry, Eliza tells the story of the first AI counseling program and the people who developed it.

-Burns himself went on to explain his choice for developing a game, as opposed to a short movie or a novel: he wanted the “user” to really feel seated in the counseling room and not merely watching the events unfold.
+Burns himself went on to explain his choice for developing a game, as opposed to a short movie or a novel: he wanted the “user” to really feel as they were seating in the counseling room and not merely watching the events unfold.
 It is true that, while the experience is probably too short to form real emotional attachments to the patients, at least in the way the designer hoped, the player does feel responsible for what the AI is making them say to someone who is troubled and in need of counseling and help.
-The amount of frustration that builds up in for not being able to say what is on one’s mind is the main foundation on which the narrative is slowly built and the reason the final twist works so well.
+The amount of frustration that builds up in not being able to say what is on one’s mind is the main foundation on which the narrative is slowly built and the reason the final twist works so well.

 Another very interesting fact that Burns revealed while working on the visual novel is how he toyed with a cyberpunk setting, in the end deciding that “the most cyberpunk thing you can do today is accurately describe what’s happening in the world.”
 I totally and wholeheartedly agree with that decision.
 Even though this is mostly a one man effort, Eliza doesn’t really look like a low budget affair.
-While characters are not animated during scenes, they are fully voiced, with a pretty good effort by the actors and the soundtrack is also the right kind of electronic and dub beats.
+While characters are not animated during scenes, they are fully voiced, with a pretty good effort by the actors and the soundtrack is also the right flavour of electronic and dub beats.
 Probably a longer game would have been more effective in exploring the characters’ reactions and relationships, instead the visual novel doesn’t overstay its welcome, clocking in at 5-6 hours.